 What to do if people are "offended"

-This is a concept that drives me nuts, but I totally understand where you're coming from.
+I totally understand where you're coming from and how you might be scared to approach a possible speaker with no speaker budge.
 You don't want people to be offended, as if you don't value their time, because you want to maintain a good relationship.

-Here's how I feel about it: if people are offended that you ask them to do something that could be beneficial for them and for you, then they're not the sort of people you want to work with.
+However, if people are offended that you ask them to do something that could be beneficial for them and for you, there really isn't a whole lot that you can do about that AND it's something that may hold you back from making an important ask...forever!
 Almost no one who is successful in business or in their career gets upset when someone honors them with the request of their expertise.

 It's not disrespectful to ask for help, which is what you're doing.
-I get asked to speak constantly, and I always say yes, and mostly for free, because I know the benefit that comes with brand awareness and doing favors for members of my community.
-Many other people feel that same way.
+Many people speak for free because they know the benefit to their company that comes with brand awareness and doing favors for members of their communities.
+So many people feel this way.
 Find those people.
 Ask them to speak.

 Also, this is very important: